Constitutional law of the United States: Seventh Amendment

 The Seventh Amendment guarantees a jury trial in civil cases in addition to the guarantee of a jury in a criminal trial provided by the Sixth Amendment.
 Its guarantees are not incorporated to the states via the Fourteenth Amendment, although most state constitutions contain similar provisions.
 Hardware Dealers Mutual Fire Insurance Co. of Wisconsin v.
 Glidden Co.
 (1931) is the most recent significant case regarding the Amendment's interpretation.

 Eighth Amendment

 The Eighth Amendment prohibits the imposition of excessive bail, excessive fines, and cruel and unusual punishment.
 The Supreme Court declared the death penalty unconstitutional in Furman v.
 Georgia (1972) under the Eighth Amendment.
 It was later reinstated in Gregg v.
 Georgia.
 Other notable cases include Malloy v.
 Hogan, Witherspoon v.
-Illinois, Gideon v.
-Wainwright, and Woodson v.
+Illinois, and Woodson v.
 North Carolina.